maanh96/8weeksqlchallenge/Case Study #6 - Clique Bait/C. Campaigns Analysis.md

   <li><strong>(Optional column)</strong> <code class="language-plaintext highlighter-rouge">cart_products</code>: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the <code class="language-plaintext highlighter-rouge">sequence_number</code>)</li>
 </ul>

-<p>Use the subsequent dataset to generate at least 5 insights for the Clique Bait team - bonus: prepare a single A4 infographic that the team can use for their management reporting sessions, be sure to emphasise the most important points from your findings.</p>
+<p>Use the subsequent dataset to generate at least 5 insights for the Clique Bait team.</p>

 <p>Some ideas you might want to investigate further include:</p>